datacarpentry/rr-version-control/02-hosting-activity.md

 a **commit**.
 Git is all about composing and saving snapshots of your project and then working with and comparing those snapshots.
-A commit is taking a snapshot, while attaching a little note to help you navigate to why that instance of the project is important.
+A commit is taking a snapshot, while attaching a little note to help you understand that point in history of your project.
+You can look in the "Changes" tab and see all four files and a lot of green lines.
+Our first commit is adding everything in the directory.

 Let's go ahead and make a commit.
 All you have to do is add a message that describes your commit and press "Commit to master".